 When the supercontinent Rodinia broke up 750 million years ago, the Laurentian craton became the early North American continent.
 Other pieces reassembled in the Southern Hemisphere into a new supercontinent, Gondwana.

-The Wisconsinian ice sheet began its advance about 80,000 years ago, eventually covering all of New England.
+Earth has experienced ice ages for at least half of its existence.
+The Laurentide Glaciation, part of the Wisconsinian ice sheet, began its advance about 80,000 years ago, eventually covering all of New England.
 Water was locked up as ice, which caused the sea level to be about 300 ft. lower than it is today.
 As it moved over the landscape, the glacier scraped up and transported rock and soil.
 Its retreat 20,000 years ago left glacial land forms that dominate our landscape:

 - Moraines are linear mounds of debris that build at the toe of the glacier.
 Cape Ann is broadly defined as the rocky 160 square mile area between Rockport, Danvers, Ipswich and Manchester by the Sea, and is a terminal moraine.